rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 declare function someName<T>(t:T): T
 ```

 could be only implemented as an identity.
-Incidentally, there are a few languages that support parametricity
+Incidentally, there are a few languages that support strict parametricity
 and a few that come very close.

 Can you write a whole single page app in TS and give it that signature?
 I bet you can.
 We would probably not call it a type-lie.
 Calling it not descriptive would probably be more accurate.
 Or, maybe just not the best design?
-So, if some type definitions are better than others, which are better?
-Based on what would you decide that one type
+If some type definitions are better than others, which of them are better?
+Apps are written so the decisions
-definition is better than other?
+are being made, but based on what?

 I will give you an IMO, a very type centric view of programming:

-1. For a program, well written means well typed
+1. Well written program means well typed
 2. Types live outside of TS (or any programming language).
-When I write code I map what I know about types
-to what the programming language can express.
-Conventions or "gentlemen's agreements" can fill in the gaps.
+Bring the types in, conventions or "gentlemen's agreements" can fill in the gaps if TS falls short.
 3. TS (or any programming language) programming needs a balancing act.
-My approach
+My approach for writing TS
 is to balance principled and safe with approachable and informative.
 That balance is subjective and my balance point may differ from yours.

 Expanding on 1 and 2.
-We have seen how applying the today's concepts offered by TS types to code that uses _office.js_ `item` uncovered a refactoring strategy that made the code much more clean and robust.
-This type of benefit does not need to draw only from the concepts available in TS.
-These concepts have language agnostic foundations.
-IMO a balanced decision needs to be made how far a project can go outside of TS's boundaries.
-This balance is team and project specific.
-A good example is a use of FP libraries like _fp-ts_.
-Decision of my current project was to limit the use to a few isolated places.
+TS does not support parametricity, it is still a good idea to keep generics generic.
+TS type checks my code, I type check TS.
+A library (e.g. _office.js_) give me types, I type check it too.

-Expanding on 3: the best communication tools for developers and the best documenting tools for the code, **IMO** and in that order, are:  **types, tests**.
+Expanding on 3: The best communication tools for developers and the best documenting tools for the code, **IMO** and in that order, are:  **types and tests**.
 In TS I want my types to be very informative.
-For example, this how a vanilla React component
-I could have written would look like in IntelliSense (I like vanilla React):
+For example, here is a vanilla React component in IntelliSense that I like (I like vanilla React):

 ```JavaScript
 const PersonCard: ({ model, onChange }: {